Wallacoloo/serde_osc/Readme.md

 $ cargo --run to_from_vec
 ```

-For more detailied usage (including OSC bundles), refer to the `tests/` directory.
+For more detailed usage (including using OSC bundles), refer to the `tests/`
+directory and the documentation (below).

 ## Documentation